What is DevOps?

 DevOps teams use short feedback loops with end users to develop products and services tailored to their needs.
 With shorter feedback loops, DevOps teams get immediate visibility into how end users interact with a software system, enabling them to develop further improvements.

-5. Release - The build is marked as "release" and then stored in a central image repository.
+Release - The build is marked as "release" and then stored in a central image repository.
 A central image repository ensures there is always a releasable version.
-The team schedules the deployment based on the organizations needs.
+The team schedules the deployment based on the organization's needs.

-6. Deploy- The packaged code is deployed to the production servers.
+Deploy- The packaged code is deployed to the production servers.
 Using Infrastructure as Code (IaC) tools, like Terraform and Chef, software can safely and predictably be deployed without downtime to end users.
+Deployment methods include canary and blue-green deployment.

-7. Operate - The release is now live and in use by customers.
-Teams may use software like feature flags, to slowly release new features to customers.
+Operate - The release is now live and in use by customers.
+Teams may use software like feature flags to slowly release new features to customers.

 Developers regularly merge code changes into a central repository, after which automatic builds and tests are run.
 The key goal is to find and address bugs quicker, improve software quality, and reduce the time to validate and release new software updates.